 - Four Cheese Strata with Zucchini and Tomatoes

 - Cheese and Artichoke Stuffed Tomatoes and Grilled Zucchini

 - Summer Vegetable Tian

-- 1 small bunch of cilantro, coarsely chopped
+- 1 bunch cilantro - with tender stems, coarsely chopped

 - 2 tablespoons olive oil

-- 1 tablespoon fine sea salt plus more as needed to taste
+- 1 tablespoon salt - plus more as needed to taste

 - 1 teaspoon ground coriander